 Is It Still Polish?
-Posted by Anna on May 20, 2008 in Geography
+Posted by Anna on May 20, 2008 in Uncategorized

 Compared to other European languages, Polish is a rather homogenous language.
 For that, oddly enough, you can thank the Soviet Union.
 When the USSR annexed large chunks of formerly Polish territories during World War II, millions of Poles from those areas trekked west.
 They brought with them their own dialects and speech patterns, which after some time, either vanished, or assimilated into mainstream Polish.